How do you set up a successful sponsored product campaign?

 Which bidding strategy?

-We recommend using "Dynamic bidding - down only," which is the default setting of Amazon Sponsored Product campaigns.
-You limit your maximum bid, which makes sense in a general second price auction market.
+We recommend using "Dynamic bidding – down only," which is the default setting for Amazon Sponsored Products campaigns.
+You limit your maximum bid, which makes sense in a general second-price auction market.
 It minimizes your risk of overspending.

 What is the best campaign structure?

-We recommend keeping things simple, yet detailed enough to manage product-level performance.
-Since you're launching new products, you shouldn't have hundreds or thousands of ASINs.
-So it's good practice to create one ad group per ASIN.
-It provides a good balance between bidding on keywords specific to each product and mutualizing keyword data.
-Your campaign structure will be quickly implemented and easy to maintain.
-And you'll make better decisions.
+We recommend keeping things simple, but still detailed enough to manage performance at the product level.
+Since you are launching new products, you should not have hundreds or thousands of ASINs.
+It is therefore good practice to create one ad group per ASIN.
+This provides a good balance between bidding on keywords specific to each product and mutualizing search term data.
+Your campaign structure will be implemented quickly and is easy to maintain.
+And you will make better decisions.

-For sellers launching products with multiple variations (size and color in fashion, for example), just create one ad group per parent ASIN.
-You then get a campaign structure that remains manageable but granular enough to get good results.
+For sellers who launch products with multiple variations (size and color in fashion, for example), simply create one ad group per parent ASIN.
+This will give you a campaign structure that remains manageable but is granular enough to achieve good results.

 Again, we offer a blueprint for people launching a new business or product.
 They are looking for efficiency and tend to minimize their financial risks.
-A knowledgeable seller with a thorough knowledge of their market and lots of experience launching new products would probably adjust their bids manually.
-BUT we have seen that automation produces good results at scale and saves tons of time.
-Therefore, we recommend starting with the bids that Amazon suggests for each targeting.
+An expert seller with a thorough knowledge of their market and extensive experience in launching new products would probably adjust their bids manually.
+BUT we have seen that automation delivers good results at scale and saves tons of time.
+That's why we recommend starting with the bids that Amazon suggests for each targeting.

-After reading these comments, you should have launched your Sponsored Product campaign, with one ad group per product.
-We hope you are using the automatic targeting and bids suggested by Amazon.
+After reading these comments, you should have launched your Sponsored Products campaign, with one ad group per product.
+We hope you are using automatic targeting and Amazon's suggested bids.

 Read the next section to learn how to adjust your bids after launch.